-The (annual) ring wood density (WD) varied from 287 to 787 kg m^{-3} with within-trees variations as considerable as variations between trees.
-Individual tree-ring series showed a reduced WD in the first 5-10 years, followed by a linear increase up to 60 years and then fluctuated around a tree-specific sill (Fig. 1a).
+The (annual) ring wood density (WD) varied from 287 to 787 kg m-3 with within-trees 320 321 variations as considerable as variations between trees.
+Individual tree-ring series 322 showed a reduced WD in the first 5-10 years, followed by a linear increase up to 60 323 years and then fluctuated around a tree-specific sill (Fig. 1a).
 Variations difference between two successive years reached 200 kg m-3.

-Variations in WD were mostly related to ring width with a linear correlation of -0.75 (t = -39.23, df = 1199, p value $< 10^{-4}$) when pooling the data from all cores (Fig. 1b).
-As shown in Fig. 1, WD series with very distinct average density values seemingly followed the same linear pattern.
-The correlation with age was not as high ($R{\text{Pearson}} = 0.38$, t = 14.25, df = 1199, p value $< 10^{-4}$).
+328 Variations in WD were mostly related to ring width with a linear correlation of -0.75

+$(t = -39.23, df = 1199, p-value < 10^4)$ when pooling the data from all cores (Fig. 1b).
+329

+330 As shown in figure 1, WD series with very distinct average density values were

+331 seemingly following the same linear pattern.
+The correlation with age was not as high

+$(R{Pearson} = 0.38, t = 14.25, df = 1199, p-value < 10^{-4}).$

-3.2 Modelling annual wood density variability
+Modelling annual wood density variability 3.2

-The selection of the WD model resulted from the comparison of several models based on independent variables such as ring width, cambial age, and diameter.
-The models offered very comparable results (Table 1) although model 2 had a greater root-mean-square error (RMSE) and bias.
-Using cambial age or diameter as a second independent variable did not lead to significant differences in the fit according to the likelihood ratio test (LRT).
-Nevertheless, models differed in the ease of the convergence or in the sensitivity to initial parameters provided.
-The exponent parameters a_2 and a_4 of the independent variables (RW and X) were close to 0.5 in model 3; a simplification was tested which enabled to reduce the number of parameters and considerably eased the fitting, whereby both exponents were fixed to 0.5.
+The selection of the WD model resulted from the comparison of several models based on independent variables such as ring width, cambial age and diameter.
+The models offered very comparable results (Table 1) although model 2 had a greater Root Mean Square Root (RMSE) and bias.
+Using cambial age or diameter as second independent variable did not lead to significant differences in the fit according to the Likelihood Ratio Test (LRT).
+Nevertheless, models differed in the ease of the convergence or on the sensitivity to initial parameters provided.
+The exponent parameters a2 and a4 of the independent variables (RW and X) being close to 0.5 in model 3, a simplification was tested which enabled to reduce the number of parameters and considerably eased the fitting, whereby both exponents were fixed to 0.5.
 This simplification did not lead to a significant change in the AIC.
-The model retained was therefore model 4 derived from Eq.
-(3) with exponent parameters set to 0.5, and with the DBH as a second independent variable, which is also a variable easier to measure than the cambial age.
+The model retained was therefore the model 4 derived from Eq.
+3 with exponent parameters set to 0.5, and with the DBH as second independent variable, which is also a variable easier to measure than the cambial age.